ProfSynapse/Synapse_CoR/README.md

 **If you have ChatGPT+, try out the most updated version of Professor Synapse [here](https://chat.openai.com/g/g-ucpsGCQHZ-professor-synapse)**

+Note that the CustomInstruction.txt and the GPTPrompt.txt is to create your own GPT.

 ## Genealogy of Synapse_CoR

 **1. Background and Motivation**